ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 6. In the list, locate your shares.
 If you have multiple pages, you might need to go to the next page to see the shares.
 7. The status of your source and replica shares is displayed as 'Failback in progress'.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.filestorage_short}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction details.
 The icon disappears when the transaction is complete.

-    During the failback process, configuration-related actions are read only.
+    During the failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
     {: note}

 8. Refresh the page in your browser.
 When the transaction is complete, the original source share is shown as **Active**, and the replica share has an **Inactive** status.